OUR PEOPLE

 Overview

-Dr. Jinoos Yazdany is Chief of the Division of Rheumatology at Zuckerberg San Francisco General Hospital (ZSFG), the Alice Betts Endowed Professor of Medicine at UCSF, and the inaugural Executive Director of AI Monitoring in Clinical Care at UCSF.
-In this new role, she is leading the Impact Monitoring Platform for AI in Clinical Care (IMPACC), a pioneering initiative to ensure the safe, equitable, and effective use of artificial intelligence in health systems.
+Dr. Jinoos Yazdany is Chief of the Division of Rheumatology at Zuckerberg San Francisco General Hospital, the Alice Betts Endowed Professor of Medicine at UCSF, and the inaugural Executive Director of AI Monitoring in Clinical Care at UCSF.
+She leads the Impact Monitoring Platform for AI in Clinical Care (IMPACC), a first-of-its-kind effort to evaluate how AI tools perform in real clinical settings and to safeguard their equity, effectiveness, and safety.

-Nationally, Dr. Yazdany has held numerous leadership positions, including co-chair of the ACR’s Quality Measures Subcommittee, chair of the ACR’s Registries and Health IT Committee, chair of Research and Publications for the RISE registry, and member of the NQF’s Health Professional Council.
-Her work has been recognized with several honors, including the Mary Betty Stevens Young Investigator Prize from the Lupus Foundation of America, the Ephraim Engelman Award for Arthritis Research, and the Hulda Irene Duggan Arthritis Investigator Award from the Arthritis Foundation.
-In 2021, she was inducted into the American Society of Clinical Investigation.
+Nationally, she has served in several leadership positions, including co-chair of the ACR Quality Measures Subcommittee, chair of the ACR Registries and Health IT Committee, research lead for the RISE registry, member of the NQF Health Professional Council, Council Member for NIAMS, and Scientific Advisor to the Lupus Foundation of America.
+Her contributions have been recognized with major awards from the Lupus Foundation of America and the Arthritis Foundation, and she was elected to the American Society of Clinical Investigation in 2021.